aimanesmimah/fastRecorder_project/README.md

 [![npm version](https://badge.fury.io/js/fastrecorder.svg)](https://badge.fury.io/js/fastrecorder)

-Fast Recorder is a simple, easy to use library built on top of javascript browser api whose purpose is to provide developers with ready to consume functions allowing them to perform recording tasks quickly without the need of the browser api messing up
+Fast Recorder is a simple, easy to use library built on top of javascript browser api whose purpose is to provide developers with ready to consume functions allowing them to perform recording tasks quickly without the need of the browser api messing up, one of the perks of that one is that it makes audio processing to detect silence within the stream

 ## Features